BFM Times

 DAOs are a new way to run online platforms.
 These platforms write their rules into smart contracts on the blockchain, and these rules govern how the organisation operates.

-Governance tokens give holders voting rights on platform changes.
+Governance tokens give holders voting rights on platform changes for Decentralized Internet.
 For example, if fees need to be adjusted on a DEX, token holders vote on it.
 If they need to allocate funds from the treasury, token holders also decide.

 Every major decision goes through this democratic process.